wp-plugins/wp-viewer-log/Readme.txt

 Stable tag: 0.1
 License: GPL/MIT

-Lets see how many errors have had in the present day through a widget, configure your wp-config.php and see the file debug.log to a maximum of 100 lines.
+Lets see how many errors have had in the present day through a widget, configure your wp-config.php and see the file log to a maximum of 100 lines.

 == Description ==